Renzxs/StreamFlix/README.md

 &copy; No Copyright Infrigement.

-!PLEASE DO NOT COPT FOR YOUR SCHOOL TASK, ASSIGNMENT AND ETC!
+!PLEASE DO NOT COPY FOR YOUR SCHOOL TASKS, ASSIGNMENT AND ETC!